Alcohol and violence seem like they have been partners for hundreds of years.

 If you think you may have a problem with alcohol it is important to get help.
 For many it is tough to be willing to get help until we have suffered consequences.
 Many times those consequences lead to imprisonment, loss of relationships, bodily injury or even death.

 It is never too soon or too late to change your life.
 If you are acting violently while under the influence the most honorable and respectful thing you can do is admit that you have a problem and ask for help.
 Being drunk is no excuse for hurting someone else.
+There are plenty of treatment options available for alcoholism help.
+Do not be afraid to call.

 If you are serious about getting help, we are always available.
 Call the Sober Nation hotline at 866-317-7050.